 will not etch easily under normal household use, however, some city water supplies can be slightly acidic.

 And even though granite does not readily etch, constant exposure over time to any acidic substance could etch the surface resulting in the dull appearance.
 And eight years could be enough time.

-is that you have soap scum build up, which doesn't explain the "water stain" around the faucet too
+is that you have hard water and/or soap scum build up which is common around the sink.
+Dish soap

 or soap of any kind requires A LOT of water to truly rinse.
 Most often soapy residue still remains on rinsed surfaces (like pots, pans, plates) and could drip off onto your countertop.